learn-co-curriculum/phase-4-deploying-rails-api-to-render/README.md

 ## Creating a Rails App to Deploy

-We'll be following the steps in Render's [Getting Started with Ruby on Rails][getting started with rails] guide, so if you get stuck and are looking for more assistance, check that guide first.
+We'll be following the steps in the [Getting Started with Ruby on Rails on Render][getting started with rails] guide, so if you get stuck and are looking for more assistance, check that guide first.

 The first thing we'll need to do is create our new Rails application.
 Make sure you're in a non-lab directory, then run: